tracy-tucker/treuther.github.io/_posts/2019-08-03-cli_gem_portfolio_project.markdown

 ```
 CoffeeSale::Coffee.new(name, orig_price, sale_price)
 ```
-[[And, of course, all the while I used the pry gem to test my code along the way.
+And, of course, all the while I used the pry to test my code along the way.
 I needed to make sure I was creating a collection of objects and relationships with the ability to communicate with one another.
+This process did have me go back to the cli.rb and coffee.rb and remove any code that referred to fake data and replace it with the appropriate Scraper class name and code structure to grab **real** data from the scraped CSS selectors.

 ## Summary

 Overall, this project was pretty challenging for me - I'm not going to lie.
 And I think it's because it was taking me away from the lab environment and away from an rspec that would give me "clues" as to what to code next.
 I had to think for myself and on my own.
-I honestly wanted to ellaporate a lot more on this project by adding more to the description section.
+I honestly wanted to ellaporate a lot further by adding more to the description section.
 But that would have involved me going much deeper in my code development and I honestly couldn't handle pulling out the remaining strans of my hair :-)
 I know some would say that I'm cutting myself too short on this project.
 That I **should** have went further with it... and honestly I probably should have.
 I'm hoping to have more time in the near future utilizing everything I learned in Procedural Ruby and OO Ruby.

 ## The Video